kanimozhipannerselvam/WDM_EXP5/README.md

 2. ***Constructor and Index Initialization:*** The class constructor initializes an empty index to store the inverted index mapping terms to documents.
 3. ***Indexing Documents:***
     <p> a) The index_document method is responsible for indexing documents.
-    <p> b) Tokenize the text content of documents, converting them into lowercase terms.
+    <p> b) Tokenize the text content of documents, converting them into lowercase terms.c
     <p> c) For each term in the document, it adds an entry in the index, associating the term with the document ID. </p>
 4. ***Fetch Web Page Text:***
     <p>a) The fetch_webpage_text method uses the requests library to fetch content from a given URL.